Mattel debuts first Barbie with Down syndrome | CBC News

 Mattel worked with National Down Syndrome Society to create doll

-The new doll's face also has a rounder shape, and has almond-shaped eyes, smaller ears and a flat nasal bridge, Mattel said.
+The new doll's face also has a rounder shape, and it has has almond-shaped eyes, smaller ears and a flat nasal bridge, Mattel said.

 "The doll's palms even include a single line, a characteristic often associated with those with Down syndrome," Mattel said.